-4. Social and physical distancing
+3. Social and physical distancing

-- The employer must determine the workplace area in square metres and take appropriate measures to maintain physical distancing of at least one and half metres between customers, clients and/or employees. - Social distancing includes enabling employees to work from home or minimising the need for employees to be physically present in the workplace as well as restricting face to face meetings. - An employer must take special measures for employees with known or disclosed health issues or conditions which may place such employees at higher risk of complication or death if they are infected with COVID-19. - An employer must take special measures for persons above the age of 60 who are at risk of complications or death if they are infected with COVID-19 and allow them to work from home where possible. - An employer must ensure that employees in courier or delivery service have minimal personal contact during delivery. - In terms of AL2, all gatherings remain prohibited, except a gathering at, inter alia: - A workplace for work purposes; - Conferences and meetings which are restricted to business purposes and are subject to a 50-person limitation, excluding those participating virtually; and - Faith-based institutions depending on the size of the place of worship, limited to 50 persons, provided COVID-19 health and hygiene protocols are in place.
+- The employer must determine the workplace area in square metres and take appropriate measures to maintain physical distancing of at least one and half metres between customers, clients and/or employees. - Compliance officers of employers in the retail industry must ensure that customers maintain social distancing of 1,5m. - Social distancing includes enabling employees to work from home or minimising the need for employees to be physically present in the workplace as well as restricting face to face meetings. - Take special measures for employees with known or disclosed health issues or conditions which may place such employees at higher risk of complication or death if they are infected with COVID-19. - Take special measures for persons above the age of 60 who are at risk of complications or death if they are infected with COVID-19 and allow them to work from home where possible. - Ensure that employees in courier or delivery service have minimal personal contact during delivery. - Social, religious and other gatherings are permitted, subject to, inter alia, the following conditions: - All persons in attendance wear a face mask, maintain social distancing of 1,5 m and adhere to all health and safety protocols; - The number of persons in any venue does not exceed 50% of the venue capacity with persons adhering to 1,5m social distancing; - A maximum limit of 1000 persons applies to indoor gatherings or faith-based gatherings provided that the venue capacity does not exceed 50% where social distancing of 1,5m is maintained; - A maximum number of 2000 persons applies to outdoor gatherings, provided that the venue capacity does not exceed 50% where social distancing of 1,5m is maintained; and - A maximum of 100 persons may gather at funerals. - The limits on persons who may attend gatherings, particularly conferences, excludes those participating virtually. - Gatherings are also permitted at various leisure activities and fitness centres such as the gym provided certain conditions are observed. - Gatherings at the workplace for work purposes are permitted provided there is strict adherence to health and safety protocols. - Hotels, guest houses, and other travel accommodation facilities are permitted full capacity provided that masks are worn and social distancing measures are observed in common areas.